Try this creamy, vegan roasted red pepper pasta recipe for a quick, easy and delicious meal that’s ready in 30 minutes.

 Overhead view of a bowl of vegan roasted red pepper pasta topped with chopped fresh herbs.

-Serve this bold and creamy red pepper sauce with your favourite pasta for a family-friendly weeknight meal that’s simple, nutritious and tasty.
+Serve the creamy sauce with pasta of choice for a family-friendly weeknight meal that’s simple, nutritious and tasty.

 Visual list of ingredients for making creamy vegan roasted red pepper pasta with beans and nutritional yeast.